bsuraj23/NineThirtyBatch/README.md

 copy.copy() makes a shallow copy (copies the object, but not nested objects). copy.deepcopy() makes a deep copy (copies the object and all nested objects recursively).

+Data Handling & Error Management
+1. Explain try, except, finally, else in Python.

+try → Used to write the code that may raise an error.

+except → Handles the error if it occurs.

+else → Executes only if no error occurs inside try block.

+finally → Always executes, whether an error occurs or not (used for cleanup like closing files).

+2. What are custom exceptions?
+How do you create one?

+Custom exceptions are user-defined exceptions.

+They are used when built-in exceptions are not enough.

+We create them by making a new class that inherits from the Exception class.

+3. Explain with statement and context managers in Python.

+The with statement simplifies resource management like handling files, database connections, and locks.

+It ensures that resources are properly closed or released, even if errors occur.

+A context manager defines how to acquire a resource (setup) and how to release it (cleanup).

+4. What are lambda functions?
+Give an example with map, filter, reduce.

+Lambda functions are small anonymous functions defined without using def.

+They are written in one line using the syntax lambda arguments: expression.

+map → Applies a function to all elements in a sequence.

+filter → Filters elements based on a condition.

+reduce → Reduces a sequence into a single value by repeatedly applying a function.

+5. Difference between isinstance() vs type().

+type(obj) → Returns the exact type of an object.
+It does not consider inheritance.

+isinstance(obj, class) → Checks whether an object is an instance of a class or its subclass.

+Use type() for exact type checking.

+Use isinstance() when subclass relationships should be considered.